 We share tips based on years of experience in property sales!

 The price-value ratio is one of the most important criteria buyers set themselves.
 Many will rather compromise on the location than on the price.
 The right asking price needs to be set, because if it is much higher than that of comparative properties, or unreasonably high, the property will be difficlut to sell.
-Asking prices on search engines should not be used as a basis, since they represent the owners' wishes, and are very often not the translactional prices.
-Consult a real estate agency, as it will have its own database of translactional prices, but will also have insight into the data of the Tax Office, which is unaccessible to the public.
+Asking prices on search engines should not be used as a basis, since they represent the owners' wishes, and are very often higher than theprice at completion.
+Consult a real estate agency, as it will have its own database of transaction prices, but will also have insight into the data of the Tax Office, which is unaccessible to the public.
 It is better to lower the asking price and negotiate less, than to have an unrealistically high price in the hope 'striking gold'.
 Price is influenced by many factors.

 Location and microlocation